Twitter

 • Work Experiences.

 All areas have been analysed for INTENT.
-Why exactly are we covering this learning and what impact do we hope to have.
+Why are we covering this learning and what impact do we hope to have.

 Putting it into Practice.

-Documentation (all available on website):
+Documentation (all available on website): also available on shared drive

-• Curriculum Yearly Overviewplan with statement of intent.
+• Curriculum Yearly Overview plan with statement of intent.
 Used by subject teachers for planning and the basis of their assessments.
 It emphasises what we cover, when we cover it and why we do it.
 All statements of intent relate to our school vision and values, especially the ‘In reality’ section mentioned above.

-• Preparation for Adulthood– three stages of development in each area of PfA (Social dev, Emotional Dev, Life Skills, Citizenship, British Values and SMSC).
+• Preparation for Adulthood – three stages of development in each area of PfA (Social dev, Emotional Dev, Life Skills, Citizenship, British Values and SMSC).
 The small steps taken by all young people are far too broad, intricate and changeable to justify a ‘step by step’ approach.
 We have created three broad, graduated areas that all pupils should pass through as they prepare for adult life as they get to 19 years of age.
 The three levels and subsections have been defined and designed by school staff.

 In Practice

 All our curriculum subjects are taught in 45 min lessons across a day of seven lessons.
-Our curriculum subjects are planned and delivered using our schemes and overview.
+Our curriculum subjects are planned and delivered using following our schemes and overview.

-Assess – where are the pupils now.
+Assess – where are the pupils now?

 Plan – prepare the appropriate content of the lesson.